FhlostonParadise/carsonfranklincom-a253a/content/posts/3WLaser.md

 *   The voltage / current to the laser diode does not equal its brightness.
 It is either on, or off.

-*   It is horriffic to program.
+*   It is a nightmare to program.

 I decided to move from stepper motors to something that can move much quicker.
 I settled on using the actuator arm from old hard drives.
 If I attach the mirror to the arm (I actually made the mirrors from the hard drive platter) and apply a voltage to the arm, it moves, and it moves fast